Pharoah Sanders: 1960s

 Pharoah Sanders began his professional career playing tenor saxophone in Oakland, then moved to New York City in 1962.
 Sun Ra's biographer wrote that Sanders was often homeless and Ra gave him a place to live, clothes, and encouraged him to use the name "Pharoah".
+According to Sanders himself his grandmother had wanted to call him after pharaohs in the Bible but chose Ferrell instead.
+Upon joining the New York musicians' union, Sanders chose "Pharoah" as an artist name.
+Initially it was sometimes misspelled as "pharaoh".

 By 1963, he was playing with musicians like Billy Higgins and Don Cherry and had caught the attention of Eric Dolphy and John Coltrane.
 In 1965, he became a member of Coltrane's band, as the latter gravitated towards the avant-garde jazz of Albert Ayler, Sun Ra, and Cecil Taylor.
 Sanders first recorded with Coltrane on Ascension (recorded in June 1965), then on their dual-tenor album Meditations (recorded in November 1965).
-After this Sanders joined Coltrane's final quintet, usually playing long, dissonant solos.
+After this, Sanders joined Coltrane's final quintet, usually playing long, dissonant solos.
 Coltrane's later style was influenced by Sanders.

 Although Sanders' voice developed differently from John Coltrane's, Sanders was influenced by their collaboration.
 Spiritual elements such as the chanting in Om would later show up in many of Sanders' own works.
 Sanders would also go on to produce much free jazz, modified from Coltrane's solo-centric conception.
 In 1968, he participated in Michael Mantler and Carla Bley's Jazz Composer's Orchestra Association album The Jazz Composer's Orchestra, featuring Cecil Taylor, Don Cherry, Larry Coryell, and Gato Barbieri.